Linux operating system kernel

 new window will be displayed:

 Main settings (like processor version) are already properly prepared.
-You only have to enable GPIO access:

 To enable GPIO choose option: